reTHINK-project/dev-hyperty-toolkit/README.md

 ### Quick Guide Setup

-To setup the Hyperty development (starter project), make sure you have nodeJS available in your environment, perform the following steps:
+To setup the Hyperty development (starter project), make sure you have nodeJS available in your environment, perform the steps below.
+In case you want to use Hyperties in your Application please read [this tutorial](docs/tutorials/development-of-apps.md).

 1. download [the latest release](https://github.com/reTHINK-project/dev-hyperty-toolkit/releases); **NOTE:** this repository is read only.
 Your Hyperties Source Code should be hosted somewhere else (see below step 2);